Course Details

 Without a Leaving Certificate

-Students are accepted on to this programme without a leaving certificate however applicants must meet one of the following criteria;
+Students are accepted onto this programme without a leaving certificate however applicants must meet one of the following criteria;

 • QQI level 5 major award containing a biology subject